-- not having been an employee or officer of the company over the previous five years; - 2. not having had a material business relationship with the company over the last three years; and - not representing a significant shareholder holding more than 5% of the voting shares directly or indirectly.
+- not having been an employee or officer of the company over the previous five years; - not having had a material business relationship with the company over the last three years; and - not representing a significant shareholder holding more than 5% of the voting shares directly or indirectly.

-As of 31 December 2021, seven of the board members are considered independent: Béatrice de Clermont-Tonnerre, Tsega Gebreyes, Katrin Wehr-Seiter, Frank Esser, Ramu Potarazu, Kaj-Erik Relander and Peter van Bommel.
+As of 31 December 2022, six of the board members are considered independent: Jennifer Byrne, Katrin Wehr-Seiter, Frank Esser, Ramu Potarazu, Kaj-Erik Relander and Peter van Bommel.